PerfectFit-project/virtual-coach-main/README.md

 NB: If you get a problem about "subdir not supported" during execution of `script/server`, set the buildkit feature to false in Docker.
 On Windows, you can do this in Docker Desktop>Settings>Build engine.
+On Mac, you can do this in Docker Desktop>Preferences>Docker Engine.
+Edit the displayed JSON so that `"buildkit": false`, then restart Docker Desktop.
 ## Test
 Run `script/test`, or follow these steps:
 1. Run `script/bootstrap` script